NEUBIAS/training-resources/courses/2025_10_IDIP-Heidelberg_skimage_napari_beginners.md

 ## Teaching content

-### Python basics (day 0)
+### Python and image inspection basics (day 1)

-The first day is an onboarding day to bring everyone to the same level on basic python programming.
-If you are already proficient with python, you may skip this day.
+The first half of the day is organized as an onboarding session to bring everyone to the same level on basic python programming.
+If you are already proficient with python, you may skip this part.
 In this case, please make sure to use the `conda` platform to install skimage and napari on your laptop before the course, following [these instructions](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).

 1. Participants introduce themselves, where they work, why they joined the course, and what previous experience they have
+1. Trainers introduce themselves, where they work and how they are competent
 1. Introduction to python and basic environment management
 1. [Tool installations](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).
    - Severina Klaus